 The old-school tactics usually present in traditional media buying are gone, making the process easy and efficient.
 This helps save time and money, allowing media buyers to figure out which platform is best.

 Greater media buying transparency

 Placement techniques being used in programmatic advertising help advertisers know where their ads are going and who is looking at their ads.
 This aids in deciphering what’s going on with current ones and in planning for the future.

 Campaigns have been painstakingly slow in revealing crucial metrics.
 Programmatic advertising provides real-time information to help advertisers make changes when things aren’t working and to inform future decisions.
 With up-to-the-minute information through seamless integrations with other platforms, there are an array of tools available to advertisers as they build their campaigns.

 Reporting and optimization

-It can be hard figuring out what is working and what isn’t.
+It can be hard to figure out what is working and what isn’t.
 Programmatic advertising gives advertisers the freedom to analyze, adjust and change their campaigns exactly when they need to.
 Reporting is streamlined, faster, and more efficient, providing a valued process that can be expedited at a moment’s notice.

 Why is Programmatic Advertising Important?

 Programmatic advertising is important because it makes the process automated and programmable for simpler ad buying.
-The software and algorithms are accessible and most don’t require a middle man to get things accomplished, but always make sure to ask how the process works and where ad spending dollars are being allocated towards.
-Overall, where traditional advertising and media buying lack, programmatic advertising excels for a streamlined and efficient process.
+The software and algorithms are accessible and most don’t require a middleman to get things accomplished, but always make sure to ask how the process works and where ad spending dollars are being allocated towards.
+Overall, where traditional advertising and media buying lack, programmatic advertising excels in a streamlined and efficient process.

 What Do Programmatic Advertising Companies Do?